davidbragg/pewpewpew/README.md

 * move (WASD or controller analog left stick)
 * shoot (space or controller A (Xbox)/X (PS))

-Single level with endless wave of enemies.
+Single level with endless waves of enemies.
 Waves get progressively more difficult the longer the player survives.

 Player gets three lives to attempt for a high score.